qzhang503/proteoQ/README.md

 ### 2.8 NMF Analysis

-In this section, we will performs the NMF analysis against protein data.
+In this section, we will performs the analysis of non-negative matrix factorization (NMF) against protein data.
 More details can be found from [`NMF`](https://cran.r-project.org/web/packages/NMF/vignettes/NMF-vignette.pdf) and the `?anal_prnNMF` wrapper.
+Since additional arguments can be passed on to NMF, we will test below protein classifications with both the default and the ‘lee’ method:

 ``` r
 # load library